openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_subsections.rst

 You can hide all content in a subsection from students, regardless of the status of units within the section.

+For more information, see :ref:`Content Hidden from Students`.

 To hide a subsection from students:

 #.
 Click the Settings icon in the subsection box.